-- Every July 6, the town holds a festival to commemorate the Battle of Fredericia (1849), that was fought during the First War of Schleswig.
-The Danish troops then won a victory over Schleswig-Holstein rebels, laying siege to the town.
-The landmark of Fredericia, Landsoldaten, was unveiled on July 6, 1858.
+Annually, on July 6, the town holds a festival to commemorate the Battle of Fredericia (1849) fought during the First Schleswig War (1848-51, aka Trearskrigen).
+Then, Denmark won a victory over Schleswig-Holstein rebels, laying siege to the town.

 Fredericia cruise terminal

-Port of Fredericia's cruise terminal is located right in the town's center.
+Port of Fredericia's cruise terminal is located right in downtown.